ruby/www.ruby-lang.org/en/news/_posts/2015-12-16-ruby-2-1-8-released.md

 Thanks to everyone who helped with this release.

-The maintenance of Ruby 2.1, include this release, is based on the "Agreement for the Ruby stable version" of [the Ruby Association](http://www.ruby.or.jp/).
+The maintenance of Ruby 2.1, including this release, is based on the "Agreement for the Ruby stable version" of the [Ruby Association](http://www.ruby.or.jp/).